Guggenheim/Collections-API-Spec/constituent.md

 ### `/constituents/{a-z}`

 Returns an alphabetical list of constituents whose last name (or the name by which they are sorted) begins with the given letter.
 NB: This endpoint returns only constituents with objects in the Guggenheim's permanent collection.
+Additionally only returns the `total_count` of objects connected to a constituent, not the objects themselves.
+To access the actual object data connected to a constituent you must make a direct request to the specific constituent id itself.

 #### Example